EloiBilek/ApiSpringGradlePostgre/README.md

 ## Note 2!
 This Project have a DataSource control to the pool of connections (C3P0) in:
 /ApiSpringGradlePostgre/src/main/java/com/apispringgradlepostgre/config/PersistenceConfig.java

-## Note 3!
 Before starting project, set application.properties with the url of your database, username and password.
 If the database does not exist, set the hibernate.hbm2ddl.auto attribute to create it.

-Build in: ApiSpringGradlePostgre > Gradle > Refresh Gradle Project.
+After importing the project to the Eclipse workspace, run build in: ApiSpringGradlePostgre > Gradle > Refresh Gradle Project.
 Or select task (assemble, build...) in Gradle Tasks perspective.

 ![gradle tasks](https://github.com/EloiBilek/eloibilek.github.io/raw/master/SGP/gradle_tasks.png)